François Santoni: Early life

 François Santoni was born in Giannuccio, a fraction of the commune of Monacia-d'Aullène in southern Corsica.
 Santoni grew up in the rural village, only leaving the area to attend school.
 Sometime in his childhood, his family moved to Ajaccio, where Santoni would attend high school.
+Santoni descended from a prominent and influential clan in southern Corsica which participated in a number of clan wars with rivaling families; Santoni's grandfather was violently murdered by these rivals after erecting a water cistern on a road in his native village.

 While in high school, at the age of 15, Santoni witnessed the first major attack by Corsican militants: the Aleria Standoff.
 This, along with the growing nationalism among the other children his age, inspired him to become an ardent Corsican nationalist.
 Santoni, however, frequently stated he was a "Corsican before a nationalist", due to his belief that Corsican nationalism was frequently used as a general anti-government label among the people he attended high school with.
 After graduating in 1978, Santoni moved to Aix-en-Provence, where he attended Paul Cézanne University.

 Joining armed struggle and rise to power

 Petty crime in Aix-en-Provence

 Santoni, radicalized by the heavily nationalistic Corsican diaspora in Aix-en-Provence, began to organize small bands of delinquents during his years in university.
 Santoni stated that he "played thieves" with the police in the town, committing various petty crimes.
 His leadership of these small groups encouraged him to take on a more militaristic role, stating "I should have gone to military school.
 I like rigor, discipline, and order".
 In 1982, Santoni returned to Corsica, rising the ranks and being placed in charge of the Gravona brigade of the National Liberation Front of Corsica.